 Ultimately, NBC wasn’t happy enough with T.H.E.
 Cat‘s performance to renew it for a second season.
 Whether that had anything to do with the mid-season changes is debatable.
 It was routinely beaten by The CBS Friday Night Movie and, for the period running October through December 1966, averaged a 15.5 Nielsen rating, placing 69th out of 91 programs (The CBS Friday Night Movie had a 20.4 rating and ranked 24th; The Milton Berle Show ranked 82nd with a 12.9 rating) .

 In late February, Broadcasting called Friday night “the biggest NBC hole to be plugged” and noted that both T.H.E.
 Cat and Laredo were likely to be cancelled .
 When the network unveiled its 1967-1968 schedule on March 15th, both shows were indeed gone .
 Guest stars during the show’s one and only season included Pippa Scott, Cesar Romero, Diana Muldaur, Sorrell Booke, Sally Kellerman and Susan Oliver.

 In 1967, Dell published four comic books based on T.H.E.
 Cat.
 More than four decades later, Moonstone Books published a two-part comic book crossover between T.H.E.
 Cat and Honey West called “Honey West and T.H.E.
 Cat: Death in the Desert.”
-This was followed in 2014 by a novel titled Honey West and T.H.E.
+A novel followed in 2014, titled Honey West and T.H.E.
 Cat: A Girl and Her Cat.

 2 MacMinn, Aleene.
 “TV Review: T.H.E.
 Cat Filled with Suspense.”
 Los Angeles Times.
 17 Sep.
 1966: B3.